 In 1993, the newly renovated Paramount Theatre opened and CST began to perform musicals there while smaller plays were still performed at HPC.
 In February 2005, the Goldsboro community suffered a great loss when fire destroyed the Paramount.
 Many CST members lined Center Street the morning after the fire in disbelief.
 CST scrambled to find other venues to perform, and the entertainment lived on in venues like Goldsboro High School, Dillard Middle School, the Wayne County Museum, and Moffat Auditorium at Wayne Community College.
 Thankfully, the newly reconstructed Paramount Theatre reopened in February 2008, bigger and better than ever, and CST presented its first performance in the brand new venue in April of 2008 with I Love You, You’re Perfect, Now Change.

 After a season of presenting productions at smaller venues due to higher costs, CST returned in strength to the Paramount in December of 2009 with A Christmas Carol.
-This annual holiday tradition, performed every December, is a fitting tribute to CST’s very first production in 1978; Mr. Scrooge.
+For ten years, this annual holiday tradition, performed every December, was a fitting tribute to CST’s very first production in 1978; Mr. Scrooge.
 CST also provides daytime performances of select productions to public, private, and home school students at a low cost to help provide theatrical and literary enrichment and education.